-Vector control key to beating yellow fever as number of vaccinated Angolans tops 8 million23/06/2016 - by the Climate Centre
+Vector control key to beating yellow fever as number of vaccinated Angolans tops 8 million

 The IFRC earlier this month called for “an immediate scale-up in response” to the spread of yellow fever in Angola and other countries.